A man found

 "I wish you had consultation services 300 years ago."

-The War that never was,
+The War that never was, but still is!

 by Leonard Arel